How it works

 | Screenshot | Capture the visible page (use sparingly, expensive) |

-| Click | Click by text label, selector, or coordinates |
+| Click | Click by CSS selector or x/y coordinates |

 | Type | Type into the focused element |